 Films to be screened within the National Documentary Competition are evaluated by a jury determined by the Festival Directorate.
 The jury comprises film producers, directors, screenwriters, actors, film critics, film historians, academics, and prominent people in branches of art connected to cinema, from Türkiye and abroad.

 The President of the Jury is appointed by the Festival Directorate.
 The jury designates its own working system.
 Members of the jury should view the films in competition, the screening arrangement of which is determined by the Festival Directorate, within the duration of the Festival, in formal screenings or in private screenings in movie theatres, individually or collectively.
 The Festival Directorate keeps an observer with no voting rights at the deliberation session of the jury.
 The President of the Jury, before the decision is announced, submits to the Festival Directorate the minutes signed by all members.

 The Festival is responsible for the insurance of the prints selected, from the moment they are received by the Festival to the moment they are collected by the courier.

 Should a print be lost or damaged, the Festival’s responsibility could be engaged only to the extent of the value indicated by the producer on the entry form.
 If the entrant does not submit the entry form to the Festival Office until 19 January 2024, the print will be valued by the insurance company on 1,000 US Dollars.

-The festival authority reserves the right to disqualify films not meeting the technical specifications or legal qualifications required and sufficient for public screening.
+The festival authority reserves the right to disqualify films not meeting the technical specifications required and sufficient for public screening.